Recognizing the Power of Food Addiction

 The challenge of slow improvement, however, is that you have to learn how to deal with the conflict that arises from not instituting ALL the changes at once that you know are necessary to enjoy peak health.
 In other words, self-forgiveness.

 For some reason, high fruit eaters tend to be very competitive.
 They regard the high fat, complicated-recipe approach to dietary transition to be indulgent and less self-disciplined.
-But in reality, both approaches can lead a person to a kind of health purgatory, where forward movement is either restrained or nonexistent, and the need for compromise is either overindulged or completely denied.
+In reality, both approaches can lead a person to a kind of health purgatory, where forward movement is either restrained or nonexistent, and the need for compromise is either overindulged or completely denied.
 In high fat raw fooders, it means eating the same miscombined and questionable transition foods forever.
-In high fruit eaters, it means bouncing back and forth between “optimal” and the old way of eating, regardless of what that was.
+In high fruit eaters, it means bouncing back and forth between “optimal” and the old way of eating, or close to it, regardless of what that was.

 There’s a way to transition that offers the best of both worlds, and at its foundation is an UNDERSTANDING of the incredible power of the foe we’re all up against: food addiction.
 No military strategist ever won a battle by underestimating the enemy, and the same goes for transitioning raw fooders.